 Suspension bridges are the longest class of bridge; the largest existing span is the 1991m of the Akashi Kaikyō Bridge in Japan (shown above).
 They work by transferring the load of the deck into tension forces in the suspension cables.
 These cables are slung across two or more pylons, with the tension forces resisted by anchorages at either end.
 Sample size was 64, with a median construction year of 1988.
 Span ranged from 182m to 1991m, with a median of 730m.
 The cost-function coefficients were A=30585, B=.0007, with R2 of 20.5%.

 The cost functions derived for each bridge type are plotted together in the following figures, first on a linear scale, and subsequently on a log scale to better view the relationships at shorter spans:

 The results were remarkably close to the expected economic spans:

-- Short span beam bridges were the cheapest choice until approximately 80m
+- Short span beam bridges were the most economic choice until approximately 80m

 - Longer segmental concrete and steel girder beam bridges were the most economic choice until a little over 200m; this is substantially greater than the 130m expected, and possibly reflects the improved construction techniques in segmental concrete bridge construction in recent years.